Skip to main content

 • an anthracycline or a taxane, or both, unless these treatments are not suitable; and

-• endocrine therapy if the patient has hormone receptor-positive breast cancer, unless this is not suitable.
+• endocrine therapy if they have hormone receptor (HR)-positive breast cancer, unless this is not suitable.

 Further somatic (tumour) testing